EtherChannel has been a part of the Cisco IOS for many

 it.

-When setting up an EtherChannel connection, remember the following points; they can help you avoid problems during the configuration process:
+When setting up an EtherChannel connection, remember the

-When setting up an EtherChannel connection, remember the following points; they can help you avoid problems during the configuration process:
+following points; they can help you avoid problems during the

 -